vdegenne/node-vcms/README.md

 # vcms

-A tiny node cms (express, objection, express-session/redis, and more).  \
+a tiny node cms (express, objection, express-session/redis, and more).  \
 Though it's not really a CMS, it is intended to ease the management of application content back-end.